pruthvis/analogi-c/README.md

 there may be some functionality I can't see because its just broken.

-2. Branch UIUpdates
+2. UIUpdates Branch
 ===
-- contains prior PHP fixes
+- contains PHP fixes from Master branch
 - HTML, CSS tweaks
 - made wording more consistent
 - added rule_id to a few lists